 Brew your favourite cup of tea in this beautiful turquoise cast iron tea pot.
 The ultimate tea accessory, it guarantees successful tea parties and happy friends.

-Brew your favourite cup of tea in this beautiful white cast iron tea pot.
+Brew your favourite cup of tea in this beautiful black cast iron tea pot.
 The ultimate tea accessory, it guarantees successful tea parties and happy friends.